Traveling with a trailer need not be a worrisome experience. A little planning and some additional experience behind the wheel, however, are helpful.

-Make certain that your towing vehicle is ready to handle the weight of the trailer.
+Make sure your towing vehicle is ready to handle the weight of the trailer.
 The rear springs should be strong enough to maintain the car at a nearly level position.
 Check the shock absorbers and wheel alignment.
 Adding a little air to the rear tires - usually no more than 4 or 5 pounds and never exceeding the manufacturer's specification - can be helpful.

 Load your car and trailer for optimum stability on the road.
-Keep heavy items out of the trunk and rear seat to help the car absorb the weight of the trailer.
+Keep heavy items out of the trunk and rear seat to help the vehicle absorb the weight of the trailer.
 Load the trailer with about 60% of the weight toward the front and 40% toward the rear.
 To provide a low center of gravity, place the heaviest items near the floor.

 If your trailer has an independent braking system, check the brakes before starting out.
 Inspect the car and trailer, paying particular attention to the hitch, the tires on both vehicles, safety chains, the load and how well both vehicles seem to remain level.
 On trailers so equipped, check the water, electrical and LP gas systems.
 It is a good practice to repeat the visual inspection at each stop along your route.
 Unusual noises should be investigated immediately, after pulling well off the highway.
 Do not drive an unstable car-trailer combination; a swaying trailer is both tiring and hazardous.

-The two main causes of instability on the road are high speeds and traveling downhill.
+The two leading causes of instability on the road are high speeds and traveling downhill.
 To minimize their ill effects, always obey the speed limit for towed vehicles.
 Anticipate downhill grades: Slow up before, not after, starting the descent and use a lower gear to keep from overworking the brakes.
 Use a lower gear on uphill pulls as well.
 You will get more power at less cost to your car.
 On long grades use the climbing lane if there is one, or pull over when the opportunity permits to let faster traffic pass.

 Since a car-trailer combination is heavier and longer than a car alone, you will need to allow a greater distance for stopping, both in the city and on the open road.
 More time and distance are also required for passing.
 Remember that air suction, sometimes created when you overtake another vehicle, can cause both to lurch unexpectedly.